-Every year our second-year corps members in Chicago-Northwest Indiana complete a project in which they reflect on their experiences in the classroom, and develop a theory of change based on how we can better serve our students and communities.
+Every year our second-year corps members in Greater Chicago-Northwest Indiana complete a project reflecting on their experiences in the classroom, and develop a theory of change based on how we can better serve our students and communities.

 May 9, 2019